 The Company currently writes insurance and reinsurance business throughout the European Economic Area (the "EEA"), with a large portion of its book of business written in the United Kingdom (the "UK").
 The UK exited the European Union (the "EU") on 31 January 2020.
-After 31 December 2020 the Company will no longer be able to rely on EU passporting rights to operate in the UK and will be required to obtain a Part 4A permission from the Prudential Regulation Authority (the "PRA") and the Financial Conduct Authority (the "FCA") to continue operating in the UK.
+After 31 December 2020 the Company is no longer able to rely on EU passporting rights to operate in the UK and has applied to obtain a Part 4A permission from the Prudential Regulation Authority (the "PRA") and the Financial Conduct Authority (the "FCA") to continue operating in the UK.